-- 17. Suppose a person who is not a traveler does not offer Dhuhr, Asr or Eisha prayers in time and it gets qadha.
-The next day, he is traveling.
+- 17. Suppose a person who is not a traveler does not offer Dhuhr, Asr or Isha prayers in time and it gets qadha.
+The next day, he is travelling.
 Now he wants to pray Qadha of the previous day.
 Does he pray - a) In full? - b) Qasr? - 18.
-A traveller reaches his hometown before the time of Salaat becomes Qadha, should he offer Salaat in full? - 19.
-Zainab lives in Alameda County and is going to Pakistan to visit her Grand parents during Spring break.
+A traveler reaches his hometown before the time of salaah becomes qadha, should he offer Salaah in full? - 19.
+Zainab lives in Alameda County and is going to Pakistan to visit her grand parents during Spring break.
 She will be in Pakistan for 5 days.
-Will she read Qasr or regular Salaat? - 20.
+Will she read Qasr or regular salaah? - 20.
 Ali lives in Fremont is spending the night in Piedmont with his friend.
 He will be in Piedmont for a day.
 Does he read Qasr or regular prayers?

-Chapter 10: Qadha Salaat
+Chapter 10: Qadha Salaah

-10.1 If a gasr salaat becomes gadha:
+10.1 If a gasr salaah becomes gadha:

-In case a Qasr Salaat (the prayer to be recited by a traveler) is made Qadha, and the person returns to his home, it should be made up as 2 raka'at, provided that the traveling was for a purpose that is permissible in Islam.
-If the travel was not an allowed one in Islam, then one should pray 4 raka'at.
+In case a Qasr Salaah (the prayer to be recited by a traveler) is made Qadha (omitted), and the person returns to his home, it should be made up as 2 raka'ah, provided that the traveling was for a purpose that is permissible in Islam.
+If the travel was not an allowed one in Islam, then one should pray 4 raka'ah.

-10.2 Other qadha salaat:
+10.2 Other qadha salaah: